How to Switch from a Genesis Theme to Kadence

 04. Genesis Plugins

 Genesis has a lot of add-on plugins that you might have installed on your site.
 I am not 100% sure if all of their plugins are compatible with Kadence.
-I do know that Simple Social Icons and Genesis eNews Extended are compatible (for now, at least).
+I do know that Simple Social Icons and Genesis eNews Extended are compatible.
 If you run into errors or issues after installing your new theme, I would deactivate other Genesis plugins as they might be the cause.

 If you have a WooCommerce shop on a Genesis theme, you most likely use the Genesis Connect WooCommerce plugin to make WooCommerce compatible with Genesis.
 You most definitely want to deactivate this plugin to prevent any WooCommerce issues.
 This plugin is not needed for a Kadence child theme.